The W&M Board of Visitors sets the total costs for the upcoming academic year each spring. View the most current estimated annual costs to attend W&M.

 So the tuition guarantee under the W&M Promise is for four years?

 Yes.
 There will be some exceptions where an undergraduate needs to take longer to finish (medical withdrawals, internship opportunities and transfer students who lack the prerequisites for their intended major).
 Those will be reviewed on a case-by-case basis.
+Learn more about the review process.
 W&M, however, has an impressive graduation rate of 90%.
 Of those who graduate, 93% complete their work at William & Mary in four years or less.

 Why are these tuition increases higher than the normal?